 Why Regular Calibration Is So Important

-Calibration is the process of verifying a weighing and measuring tools accuracy, such as a sale.
+Calibration is the process of verifying a weighing and measuring tools accuracy, such as a scale.
 Through conducting a calibration test, and comparing information gathered, calibration can help to identify if there is an error in the scale and assist the technician in repairing it.

 Why is Calibration So Important?